 Who can parents turn to for help?

 - First port of call should be your child’s school.
-Alternatively, the local authority can support parents through the process.
-Ask your school who your assessment coordinator is and contact them for input and support.
+Alternatively, the local authority can support parents through the process, via the impartial, free and confidential advice service, SENDIASS.

 - Find out if your council has a local supportive group.
 For example, in South Gloucestershire, South Glos Supportive Parents provide free training and 1:1 support for parents in the annual review process.